Topic-wise Vastu

 An open kitchen requires careful fire element management.
 Place a visual partition (island, half-wall, or curtain) between the cooking zone and living area.
 Ensure smoke vents away from the living room and keep the stove in south-east.

-Last updated: 23 April 2026 · Source: Vastu Shastra tradition
+Last updated: 18 May 2026 · Source: Vastu Shastra tradition

 ## Vastu for Open Kitchen

 Modern homes increasingly feature open-plan kitchens.
-Vastu Shastra, developed for traditional closed-room layouts, requires adaptation for open kitchens — but workable solutions exist.
+Vastu Shastra, developed for traditional closed-room layouts, requires adaptation for open kitchens, but workable solutions exist.

 ### The Core Challenge